-Types and Stages of Lung Cancer
+Types of Lung Cancer

-Types and Stages of Lung Cancer
+Types of Lung Cancer

 There are two main types of lung cancer: non-small cell lung cancer and small cell lung cancer.
 Each looks different under a microscope and grows and spreads differently.
 But both types of lung cancer share the same staging system.
 Your doctor will consider the type and the stage of lung cancer in determining the possible options for treatment.